SamruthDS/PRODIGY_DS_04/README.md

 ### Files
 - `Task4.R`: R script for sentiment analysis and visualization.
-- `dataset.csv`: Twitter US Airline Sentiment dataset.
+- `Tweets.csv`: Twitter US Airline Sentiment dataset.

 ### How to Run
 1. Clone the repository or download it as a ZIP file.